alexpeter-pen/MusicL/Global declarations.md

 ::transpose:e:2:><
 ::transpose:e:2:',
-\Transpose is defining the first note, octave that does not require a special mark, and marks used for upper and lower octaves, the example is showing two possible choices
+$ Transpose is defining the first note, octave that does not require a special mark, and marks used for upper and lower octaves, the example is showing two possible choices
-\For example, after this declaration a melody de'd means that e is taken from the third octave, one octave above
+$ For example, after this declaration a melody de'd means that e is taken from the third octave, one octave above
-\efgabcd these letters if used would assume that they are from the same second octave
+$ efgabcd these letters if used would assume that they are from the same second octave
-\e,f,g,a,b,c,d, these are from the octave bellow
+$ e,f,g,a,b,c,d, these are from the octave bellow
-\e'f'g'a'b'c'd' these are from the octave above
+$ e'f'g'a'b'c'd' these are from the octave above
-\e'' this e is from two octaves above
+$ e'' this e is from two octaves above

 tone:octave:C:0:3
 tone:octave:c:4:10
-\To clarify how various cases can be used, this defines the usage of cases upper and lower depending on octave as in
+$ To clarify how various cases can be used, this defines the usage of cases upper and lower depending on octave as in

 Traditional	Helmholtz
 0  subsubcontra	C͵͵͵ – B͵͵͵